Summited Katahdin: How To Manage Finding Your Way Home

 On the trail, everyone is friendly and helpful, but in the real world, it is frequently not that way.

-Instead of coming home and getting overwhelmed, take your time in the actual journey, much like how you approach the hike.
+Instead of coming home and getting overwhelmed, take your time in the journey, much like how you approach the hike.

 It will help you to transition and reboot yourself, which will help you be more successful when you return home.